x-tabdeveloping/turftopic/papers/topeax/main.typ

 Instead of relying on a tf-idf-based measure for computing the valence of a term in a corpus, an information-theoretical approach is used.
-Theoretically, we can estimate the lexical importance of a term for a cluster, by computing the mutual information of the term's occurrence with the cluster's occurrence.
+I estimate the lexical importance of a term for a cluster by computing the mutual information of the term's presence with the cluster label.
-Due to its convenient interpretability properties, I opt for using normalized pointwise mutual information (NPMI), which has been historically used for phrase detection (cite) and topic-coherence evaluation (cite).
+Due to its easier interpretability, I opt for using normalized pointwise mutual information (NPMI), which has been historically used for collocation extraction @npmi_colloc and topic-coherence evaluation @npmi_coherence.

-We calculate the pointwise mutual information by taking the logarithm of the fraction of conditional and marginal word probabilities:
+Pointwise mutual information is calculated by taking the logarithm of the fraction of conditional and marginal word probabilities:
 #align(center)[$"pmi"_("kj") = log_2 frac(p(v_j|z_k), p(v_j))$]
 where $p(v_j|z_k)$ is the conditional probability of word $j$ given the presence of topic $z$, and $p(v_j)$ is the probability of word $j$ occurring.